 (7) For information on how defective color vision can be simulated, see "Color Blindness Simulation Research", by "Jim".

-(8) Although most electronic color displays in the past used three dots per pixel ("red", "green", and "blue"), this may hardly be the case today.
-Nowadays, recent electronic displays and luminaires are likely to use more than three dots per pixel — such as "red", "green", "blue", and "white", or RGBW — and ideally, color spaces following the RGBW color model, or similar color models, describe the intensity those dots should have in order to reproduce certain colors.
-Such color spaces, though, are not yet of practical interest to most programmers outside of hardware and driver development for light-emitting diodes, luminaires, or electronic displays.
+(8) Although most color display devices in the past used three dots per pixel ("red", "green", and "blue"), this may hardly be the case today.
+Nowadays, recent display devices and luminaires are likely to use more than three dots per pixel — such as "red", "green", "blue", and "white", or RGBW — and ideally, color spaces following the RGBW color model, or similar color models, describe the intensity those dots should have in order to reproduce certain colors.
+Such color spaces, though, are not yet of practical interest to most programmers outside of hardware and driver development for light-emitting diodes, luminaires, or display devices.

 - an 8-digit format, consisting of "#" followed by eight base-16 digits, two each for the red, green, blue, and alpha components, in that order, and